webmaster442/DebiaNet/readme.md

 1. Install debian: `wsl --install Debian`
 2. Install user: `user` with password: `pass`
-3. Run install.sh: `./src/install.sh`
+3. Run install.sh: `./src/install.sh` this will do most of the installing of software
-4. Run branding.sh: `sudo ./src/branding.sh`
+4. Run branding.sh: `sudo ./src/branding.sh` to do branding
+5. Run install-app.sh: `sudo ./src/install-app.sh` to install the debianet app.
 5. exit: `exit`
 6. do a shutdown: `wsl --shutdown`
 7. export: `wsl --export Debian --format tar.xz debiannet.wsl`